 If you’re visiting Bali soon, you’re in for a treat.
 It’s a beautiful island with a sense of spirituality unique to any other holiday destination.
-Over the years, it’s captivated thousands of travellers who have fallen in love with the exotic weather and down-to-Earth atmosphere.
+Over the years, it’s captivated thousands of travelers who have fallen in love with the exotic weather and down-to-Earth atmosphere.
 Once you’ve visited, you’ll be eager to return.
 After all, there’s a lot to see – including the following five must-see attractions.

-Perched on top of a 70-metre high cliff is Uluwatu Temple, a Balinese Hindu temple with amazing views.
+Perched on top of a 70-meter high cliff is Uluwatu Temple, a Balinese Hindu temple with amazing views.
 You’ll have to climb a long stone staircase to reach it and must wear appropriate clothes to visit the temple.
 But out of all of Bali’s temples, we recommend Uluwatu.
 It’s a particularly special occasion if you visit at sunset.

 Ubud Monkey Forest

 The Ubud Monkey Forest is notorious in Bali.
 It’s a sanctuary and ecological reserve that strives to maintain the viability of the Balinese long-tailed macaque.
 In fact, there are around 700 monkeys jumping in between the 186 species of trees in 12.5 hectares of forest.
-Watch out though – the monkeys are known to be a bit aggressive and a rabies vaccination and treatment for monkey bite could cost you $2,000.
+Watch out though – the monkeys are known to be a bit aggressive and rabies vaccination and treatment for monkey bite could cost you $2,000.

 Secret Canyon of Sukawati

 Located in Guwang, this not-so-secret canyon is a natural delight in Bali.
-According to Bali Tour Trips, it’s a must-visit “for any artist, photographer, creative, or simply anyone who wants to be wowed by a real life view of nature’s masterpiece.”
+According to Bali Tour Trips, it’s a must-visit “for any artist, photographer, creative, or simply anyone who wants to be wowed by a real-life view of nature’s masterpiece.”
 It takes approximately 3 hours to trek there and back, you’ll be given a guide and you have to wade through water at some point – so make sure you dress appropriately.

-Bali is full of even more natural wonders – including the stunning sea arch and natural infinity pool that is Angel’s Billabong.
+Bali is full of even more natural wonders – including the stunning sea arch and a natural infinity pool that is Angel’s Billabong.
 On the island of Nusa Penida off the coast of Bali, the emerald waters of this natural pool are a refreshing break from the warm Bali weather.
 The island itself is fairly quiet and a bit rugged – but that’s what you’ll love as it’s an untouched part of Bali.

 Bali Butterfly Park